Velagapudi

-Velagapudi is a village in Guntur district of the Indian state of Andhra Pradesh.
+Velagapudi is a neighbourhood in Amaravati, Andhra Pradesh, India.
+It is a part of Urban Notified Area of Amaravati.
 It was a village in Thullur Mandal of Guntur district before its denotification as Gram Panchayat.
-Velagapudi is also the home to the temporary Secretariat of Andhra Pradesh.
+Velagapudi is also the home to the interim Secretariat of Andhra Pradesh.

 History

 King Ganapati Deva of Kakatiya Dynasty, who ruled between 1199 AD and 1261 AD, had gifted the two villages of Velagapudi and Mandadam to Sivacharya, spiritual preceptor of Golaki Matham at Mandadam.